AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2018-12-21-swift-dynamic-callable.md

 ## Streaming and Async I/O

 Using this library in server side code is not recommended, it is blocking and the stdout/err/in processing is not streaming.
+(Also: do I have to talk about the security implications of doing such stuff on the server?
+I hope not 😎)

 An example on how to do this properly can be found in [Noze.io](http://noze.io/noze4nonnode/), which provides piping, backpressure aware streams, etc: